 Achieve a Smooth Finish for Your 3D Printed Stainless Steel Parts

 We can develop a process that will smooth both internal and external surfaces reducing the need for valuable machine time, and reach those areas that machining cannot.
-Also, the processes that RPA develops tend to remove minimal material allowing for printing to do closer dimensional tolerances.
-RPA has finished 3D printed parts using a variety of processes such as; tumble, bead blast, hand polish and or buff.
-Of course, any of these processes can be combined if the part requires more than one step to reach its final end use state.
+Also, the processes that RPA develops tend to remove minimal material, allowing printing to do closer dimensional tolerances.
+RPA has finished 3D printed parts using a variety of processes such as; tumble, bead blast, hand polish, and or buff.
+Of course, these processes can be combined if the part requires more than one step to reach its end-use state.
 RPA has taken parts measuring Ra of 100+ microinches and brought them down to Ra of 45 or under microinches, and this is with stainless steel!

 In addition to providing a smooth finish to 3D printed stainless steel parts, RPA has also used passivation to maintain the rust resistance of stainless steel.
-So if your next project consists of 3D printed parts let RPA provide a free quote on finishing the part.
+So if your next project consists of 3D printed parts, let RPA provide a free quote on finishing the part.